vkbo/novelWriter/docs/source/project_structure.rst

 ----------------------------

 It is recommended that you add a document at the very top of your project with the novel title as the first line.
-You should modify the header format code with an ``!`` in order to render it as a document title that is excluded from any automatic Table of Content in an exported document, like
+You should modify the level 1 header format code with an ``!`` in order to render it as a document title that is excluded from any automatic Table of Content in an exported document, like so:
-so:

 ``#!
 My Novel``

-The title is by default centred on the page.
-You can add more text to the page as you wish.
+The title is by default centred on the page when exported.
+You can add more text to the page as you wish, like for instance the author's name and details.

 If you want an additional page inserted after the title page, starting on a fresh page, you can add ``[NEW PAGE]`` on a line by itself, and continue the text after it.
 This will insert a page break